Man of Science, Man of Faith

 "Man of Science, Man of Faith" is the first episode of the second season of Lost and the 26th episode overall.
 The episode was directed by Jack Bender and written by Damon Lindelof.
 It first aired on September 21, 2005, on ABC.
 The flashbacks focus on Jack Shephard's struggle to heal Sarah, who would later become his wife.
-In real time, John Locke and Kate Austen decide to enter the now-open hatch shaft.
+In real time, John Locke and Kate Austen decide to enter the now open hatch shaft.

 While writing the season premiere, the producers decided to pick up the hatch storyline which was left hanging after season one's finale "Exodus", leaving the raft events to be explained in the following episode, "Adrift".
 "Man of Science, Man of Faith" received positive reviews, and stands as the most-watched episode of the series in North America, with 23.47 million viewers.

 Plot

 Introduction

-A man (Henry Ian Cusick) wakes up from his bunk bed and immediately presses a few keys on what appears to be a late 1970s-era computer.
-He then gets dressed, and begins his day as the camera moves about the surrounding rooms, which contain an assortment of objects from the 1960s to the present.
+A man wakes up in his bunk bed to a beeping and immediately presses a few keys on what appears to be a late 1970s-era computer.
+He then gets dressed and begins his day as the camera moves about the surrounding rooms, which contain an assortment of objects from the 1960s to the present.
 He puts on some music, begins an exercise routine, has a shower, makes himself some breakfast, and injects himself with a vaccine.
 He is interrupted by an explosion, spurring the man to arm himself before using a telescope-and-mirror system.
-His gaze reveals the faces of Jack Shephard (Matthew Fox) and John Locke (Terry O'Quinn) standing around the now-open Hatch shaft.
+His gaze reveals the faces of Jack Shephard (Matthew Fox) and John Locke (Terry O'Quinn) standing around the now open Hatch shaft.

 Flashbacks

 Jack encounters his future wife, Sarah (Julie Bowen), who has arrived in his emergency room after a car crash.
 Jack saves Sarah's life, but goes on to tell her that due to spinal cord injury, it is unlikely that Sarah will regain the ability to walk.

 After being chastised by his father (John Terry) about his pessimistic bedside manner, Jack operates on Sarah, and goes running a tour de stade.
-While running he falls, and meets another runner named Desmond, who tells him that he is training for a race around the world.
+While running he falls, and meets another runner named Desmond (Henry Ian Cusick), who tells him that he is training for a race around the world.
 Jack shares with Desmond how he failed Sarah, and Desmond advises him about his need to feel and provide more hope.
 When Jack returns to Sarah's room, he discovers that she has experienced a miraculous recovery.